• Home

 Serving Ideas

-Oreo truffles are self-contained — they don’t need a sauce or a side — but here are a few ways to present or serve them:
+Oreo truffles don’t need a side dish or a sauce, but here are a couple of ideas on how to garnishthem, or how to serve them:

 Storage, Make-Ahead, and Leftovers